 Offence Provision Demerit points 23.
 Learner driver (other than novice driver in novice driver learner stage or novice rider in motor cycle learner stage) fail to display clearly visible L-plates as required DLVR 12(2) 2 24.
 Novice driver or novice rider in P1 stage fail to display clearly visible P-plates as required DLVR 17(2) 2 25.
 Novice driver or novice rider in P2 stage fail to display clearly visible P-plates as required DLVR 17(3) 2 26.
 Driver in P1 stage drive with more than one passenger, who has attained the age of 16 years but not attained the age of 22 years, in motor vehicle DLVR 18(1) 2 27.
-Enter intersection or marked foot crossing contrary to red traffic light RR 59(1) 3 28.
-Drive with passenger in/on part of motor vehicle not designed primarily for carriage of passengers or goods RR 268(4A) 3
+Enter intersection or marked foot crossing contrary to red traffic light RR 59(1) 3 27A.
+Fail to slow to safe stopping speed when approaching police/emergency/assistance/escor t vehicle displaying flashing light or sounding alarm RR 79A(1) 3